Special Sessions

 - Wearable sensor technologies;

-- Design issues for wearable antennas;
+- Design issues for wearable and implantable antennas;

-- Technological issues for wearable antennas;
+- Technological issues for wearable and implantable antennas;

-- Wearable antennas for security.
+- Wearable antennas for security;

 Sandra Costanzo, University of Calabria, Italy